andela-bmosigisi/becoming-reactive/README.md

 # Becoming reactive

-A collection of personal mini-projects for learning react.
+A collection of mini-projects for trying out React concepts.